 The main issue I have with the Eagle creek Caldera Convertible Carry-On is its price; particularly at full price it’s quite a bit more than the other options.
 (Though as of this writing at least it’s significantly on sale at the links at the bottom of this article.)

-The Eagle Creek Cordera Convertible appears to be a new branding and revision of the Eagle Creek Switchback International, which we also liked.
+The Eagle Creek Cordera Convertible appears to be a new branding and revision of the No products found., which we also liked.
 The Switchback has nearly the same features and—if still available—can often be had for much cheaper, especially direct from Eagle Creek.

 A Very Versatile All-In-One for Adventure Travel: The Eagle Creek Gear Warrior Convertible Carry-On